Community Development Code Update

 The City of Springfield has entered a contract with the urban planning firm, Multistudio, to facilitate and draft new Development Codes, which will provide the City with the regulatory framework essential to implement many of the recommendations outlined in the Comprehensive Plan that will impact expansion of uses and quality of place enhancements for (re)development projects.

-Code consultant, Multistudio, has recently completed the research and analysis phase of the code update process, which included reviewing and studying the City of Springfield’s existing codes, policies, and district standards, as well as conducting interviews.
+Code consultant, Multistudio, completed the research and analysis phase of the code update process in the winter of 2023, which included reviewing and studying the City of Springfield’s existing codes, policies, and district standards, as well as conducting interviews.
 The analysis phase produced the Fiscal Impact Analysis, the Code Review Summaries, and the Development Pattern Analysis documents, all of which can be found below.

 After the analysis phase of the code update process was concluded, the consultant began the discussion phase on January 25, 2024 with an initial meeting of the volunteer Place Teams and a public open house.
 These events were an opportunity for both members of the public and individuals that expressed interest in being involved in the process to learn how the consultant is using the vision of Forward SGF to update the City’s development codes.
 The Precedent Studies that set the framework for these events and other conversations with the public, can be found by clicking on the image above.
 In addition, the presentation boards that were at the open house can be found below.

 The Place Teams met again with the consultant and city staff on June 4, 2024 to discuss their vision for future development.
 Based on the three Guiding Principles – “Community Design”, “Development and Design”, and “Site Design” participants were asked to share desired improvement for the four consolidated Placetypes – Neighborhoods, Corridors, Destinations, and Employment Centers and Campuses, as defined by Forward SGF.
-Below are the notes from the meeting.
+Below is a summary from the meeting.

 As part of their research and study, the consulting team completed a fiscal impact audit and infrastructure liability analysis.
 This analysis is used to characterize the economic consequences of Springfield’s existing codes, and inform discussions regarding changes in development patterns, intensities, placetypes and use groups.
 It is also being used to guide potential codes and standards for development, and the infrastructure needed to support it.